arobb/charlotte/README.md

 $PWD/bin/stats_daemon.py stop
 ```

-The other services should be started automatically by the installers, and are configured to start at boot.
 For a reason that now escapes me, using '.' rather than $PWD does *not* work to start the daemon scripts.
 (They'll appear to start, but won't function.)

 ## Extras ##